-DONNA & TOM RUZIKA (Lighting Design) celebrate their 24th year of illuminating A Christmas Carol and their 30th year of marriage.
+DONNA & TOM RUZIKA (Lighting Design) celebrate their 24th year of illuminating A Christmas Carol and their 31st year of marriage.
 They have collaborated on a number of SCR productions including Beyond the Fringe and Coming Attractions.
 Ms. Ruzika has designed many productions for SCR's Young Conservatory Players and several productions on SCR's Second Stage.
 She is a member of the Artistic Staff of the Utah Shakespearean Festival where she has designed for the past five summer festival seasons.
 Ms. Ruzika has designed more than 70 musicals as the resident lighting designer for Fullerton Civic Light Opera.
-Her award-winning work has also been seen in Bogota, Colombia, Barcelona, Spain and closer to home at The Laguna Playhouse and Long Beach's International City Theatre.
+Her award-winning work has also been seen in Bogota, Colombia, Barcelona, Spain and closer to home at the Laguna Playhouse and Long Beach's International City Theatre.
 She is the Production Manager for the Pomona College Department of Theatre & Dance.
-In his 28 seasons with SCR, Mr. Ruzika has created award-winning lighting designs for over 75 productions.
+In his 29 seasons with SCR, Mr. Ruzika has created award-winning lighting designs for over 75 productions.
 His designs can be seen at Universal Studios Hollywood, Florida and Japan.
 His lighting can also be seen at Knott's Berry Farm, Disneyland, Las Vegas casinos and hotels and theme parks in Spain, Japan, Korea, Australia and Germany.
-His architectural lighting can be seen at the new SCR Folino Theatre Center and theme tower, South Coast Plaza, OCPAC's Fire Bird sculpture, the Los Angeles Music Center, and many other retail centers and restaurants.
+His architectural lighting can be seen at the new SCR Folino Theatre Center and theme tower, South Coast Plaza, OCPAC's Fire Bird sculpture, the Los Angeles Music Center, and many retail centers and restaurants.
 Other professional associations include major regional theatre, opera, and ballet companies throughout the United States and South America.
 Mr. Ruzika is also the head of the Graduate Lighting Design Program at UC Irvine.

 GARTH HEMPHILL (Sound Design) is the Resident Sound Designer for American Conservatory Theater in San Francisco.
-He has designed more than 150 productions, including the American premiere of Tom Stoppard's Indian Ink, and Invention of Love, Ragtime, The Threepenny Opera, Insurrection: Holding History, A Christmas Carol, Mary Stuart, The Guardsman, Old Times and A Streetcar Named Desire (for which he received a Bay Area Theatre Critics' Circle Award).
-He has earned Drama-Logue Awards for his work on SCR's Jar the Floor, A Christmas Carol, The Things You Don't Know, Blithe Spirit, New England, Lips Together, Teeth Apart, Fortinbras, and the world premiere of Richard Greenberg's Three Days of Rain.
-He is currently working on several theater projects, including a new world premiere musical to open in London next year.
+He has designed more than 150 productions, including the American premieres of Tom Stoppard's Indian Ink and Invention of Love.
+Other shows include Ragtime, The Threepenny Opera, A Christmas Carol, Mary Stuart, The Guardsman, Old Times and A Streetcar Named Desire (for which he received a Bay Area Theatre Critics' Circle Award).
+He has earned Drama-Logue Awards for his work on SCR's Jar the Floor, A Christmas Carol, The Things You Don't Know, Blithe Spirit, New England, Lips Together, Teeth Apart, Fortinbras and the world premiere of Richard Greenberg's Three Days of Rain.
+His most recent projects were the World